-- The appropriateness of the qualifications of the key personnel; - The sufficiency of the time commitments of the key personnel; - The appropriateness of the overall project resources to the project's scope and specific activities; and - The cost-effectiveness of the project. - 2.
+- The appropriateness of the qualifications of the key personnel; - The sufficiency of the time commitments of the key personnel; - The appropriateness of the overall project resources to the project's scope and specific activities; and

+- The cost-effectiveness of the project. - 2.
 Selection Factors.
 The Selecting Official, who is the Chief Cybersecurity Advisor for NIST or her designee, may select an application out of rank based on one or more of the following selection factors: - a.
-The availability of Federal funds; - b.
-Whether the project duplicates other projects funded by NIST, DoC, or by other Federal agencies; - c.
-Diversity among the funded projects in successfully addressing a variety of barriers that have to date impeded the Identity Ecosystem from being fully realized; - d.
-Diversity of technical approaches across all funded projects to providing a foundation for the Identity Ecosystem; and - e.
-Diversity in the gaps in the emerging Identity Ecosystem addressed by the funded projects.
+The availability of Federal funds. - b.
+Whether the project duplicates other projects funded by NIST, DoC, or by other Federal agencies. - c.
+Diversity among the funded projects in successfully addressing a variety of barriers that have to date impeded the privacy guiding principle from being fully realized within the Identity Ecosystem. - d.
+Diversity of technical approaches to proving a foundation for the implementation of the privacy guiding principle in federated identity credentials. - e.
+Complementarity to other efforts, including both pilots and products of the IDESG, addressing the implementation of the Identity Ecosystem.